zrlewis/imaging/README.md

 tissue prior to sectioning the tissue on a microtome.
 The block is then cut with a microtome, removing a thin section and exposing a deeper layer of tissue.
 The block is imaged again and through successive rounds of cutting and imaging a 3-D model of the tissue can be generated.
-Episcopic surface imaging is also known as High resolution episcopic microscopy.
+Episcopic surface imaging is also known as high resolution episcopic microscopy.
-Imaging a sample while it is embedded inside of a tissue block eliminates artifacts due to distortion, allowing easy alignment of slices.
+Imaging a sample while it is embedded inside of a tissue block eliminates artifacts due to distortion, allowing easy alignment (registration) of the slices.
 The sections can be made thinner than conventional histological sections.
 Furthermore, with surface imaging the sections do not need to be mounted on slides and stained.
 There may be compromises in terms of image quality with surface imaging compared to transmitted light imaging of histological sections.
 However, surface imaging can accommodate a number of different tissue types, sizes and stains (preferably fluorescent stains).

-# Materials

-- Arduino UNO
-- Microscope
-- Digital camera with wired remote capabilities
-- Manual rotary microtome (with stationary knife)
-- Mirror
-- Tactile button
-- Opto-isolator
-- Embedding solution (see below)

 # Methods

 ## Constructing the electronics

 I leaned heavily on this excellent webpage discussing utilizing opto-isolators for activating camera shutter remotes: http://www.martyncurrey.com/activating-the-shutter-release/

 ### Materials